nandangrover/nandangrover/README.md

 I am passionate about unleashing scientific and engineering creativity to tackle some of the most complex problems.
 Please reach out to collaborate!

-* 🌍  I'm based in UK
+* 🌍  I'm based in London
 * ✉️  You can contact me at [nandangrover.5@gmail.com](mailto:nandangrover.5@gmail.com)
 * 📖  Check my blogging platform at [Stochastic Bard](http://stochasticbard.com/) or head over to [Medium](https://medium.com/@nandangrover)
 * 🪓  Currently building a tool for detecting Greenwashing [GreenDetective](https://www.greendetective.earth)